-DEI is partnering with schools and academic units across U-M to create new digital programs, experiment with digital tools and platforms and assess their academic impact.
-DEI enables teaching and learning innovation at U-M through targeted financial support, consultative services and aligning community interests and expertise.
+AI is partnering with schools and academic units across U-M to create new digital programs, experiment with digital tools and platforms and assess their academic impact.
+AI enables teaching and learning innovation at U-M through targeted financial support, consultative services and aligning community interests and expertise.

 Center for Research on Learning and Teaching (CRLT)

 CRLT works with faculty, graduate student instructors (GSIs) and academic administrators on an array of curricular and instructional development activities.